 Risks identified as related to the device and its use: Allergic/immunologic reaction to the catheter material(s) or coating-Device malfunction, failure, or balloon loss of pressure leading to device embolism, dissection, serious injury or surgical intervention-Atrial or ventricular extrasystole-Atrial or ventricular capture.

 Prior to use, please reference the Instructions for Use for more information on warnings, precautions and adverse events.

-Please contact your local Shockwave representative for specific country availability and refer to the Shockwave C2 instructions for use containing
+Please contact your local Shockwave representative for specific country availability and refer to the Shockwave C2 and Shockwave C2+ instructions for use containing important safety information.

 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.

 Indication for Use – The Shockwave Medical Intravascular Lithotripsy (IVL) System is intended for lithotripsy-enhanced balloon dilatation of lesions, including calcified lesions, in the peripheral vasculature, including the iliac, femoral, ilio-femoral, popliteal, infra-popliteal, and renal arteries.
 Not for use in the coronary or cerebral vasculature.